-In reviewing and approving the Corporation's 2023 compensation program, the Human Resources and Corporate Governance Committee considered the recommendations of the CEO, which were based upon public disclosure information available for the Compensation Peer Group.
+In reviewing and approving the Corporation's 2024 compensation program, the Human Resources and Corporate Governance Committee considered the recommendations of the CEO, which were based upon public disclosure information available for the Compensation Peer Group.
 The Human Resources and Corporate Governance Committee retained the services of Radford, a business unit of Aon Hewitt, as its external independent compensation advisor to review the Corporation's executive compensation program.
-In 2022, Radford assembled a benchmark peer group report to serve as a comparator for compensation purposes.
+In 2024, Radford assembled a benchmark peer group report to serve as a comparator for compensation purposes.
 The selection criteria for the comparator companies were based on revenue, market capitalization, business focus and headcount.
-Radford was paid executive compensation related fees of \$11,800 in 2023 and \$13,800 in 2022 and no other fees in such years.
+Radford was paid executive compensation related fees of \$40,000 in 2024 and \$11,800 in 2023 and no other fees in such years.
 Radford was originally retained in 2017.

-With the assistance of Radford's benchmark peer group report, the following 2023 Compensation Peer Group was established.
-There were no changes to the Compensation Peer Group from that in 2022.
+With the assistance of Radford's benchmark peer group report, the following 2024 Compensation Peer Group was established.

 Compensation Peer Group

-Anika Therapeutics Inc. Apollo Endosurgery, Inc.
+Anika Therapeutics Inc. Avita Medical Inc.

-Avedro, Inc. Avita Medical Inc.
+Butterfly Network Inc. ClearPoint Neuro Inc.

+Delcath Systems Inc. EDAP TMS S.A.

-Ekso Bionics Holdings Inc. Helius Medical Technologies Inc.
+Ekso Bionics Inc. Hyperfine Inc.

+KORU Medical Systems Inc. Lucid Diagnostics Inc.

-Pulse Biosciences Inc. RTI Surgical, Inc.
+NeuroPace Inc. Pulse Biosciences Inc.

-Senseonics Holdings Inc. Shockwave Medical Inc.
+Semler Scientific Inc. Senseonics Holdings Inc.

-SI-BONE Inc. Transmedics, Inc.
+SI-BONE Inc. Sight Sciences Inc.

-Viewray Inc. Viveve Medical Inc.
+Venus Concept Inc.